 Pipe Union is a special type of pipe fitting that unites two pipes and can be easily detached without any deformation to the pipes.
 They provide a positive seal and easy assembly as well as disassembly.
-In pipe fitting application, They are widely used mainly for small bore piping and plumbing industries.
-Pipe unions are made of Carbon steel, Stainless steel, Cast iron, Copper, Nichet, Aluminum, Plastic, Alloy materials depending on temperature, and service requirements.
+In pipe fitting applications, They are widely used mainly for small bore piping and plumbing industries.
+Pipe unions are made of Carbon steel, Stainless steel, Cast iron, Copper, Nickel, Aluminum, Plastic, and Alloy materials depending on temperature, and service requirements.

 A pipe union has three parts; A male end, A nut, and a female end.
 The female end has threads on the inside whereas threads are outside on the male end part.
 The nut provides the necessary pressure and seals the joint.
 Fig. 2 represents typical pipe unions used in the pipe fitting industry.

 Adapters as pipe fittings are used to connect dissimilar pipes.
 Pipe adapters are available in various types for different applications.
 So care must be exercised while ordering to get the right type.
-They are classified as: Locking Pipe Adapter, Offset Pipe Adapter, Male Pipe Adapter, Female pipe Adapter, Straight Thread adapters, etc. They find their majority of applications in sanitary pipes for plumbing applications.
-Normally they are made of Steel, Cast iron, Polymer, Brass, Aluminum, Bronze and copper materials.
+They are classified as Locking Pipe Adapters, Offset Pipe Adapters, Male Pipe Adapters, Female pipe Adapters, Straight Thread adapters, etc. They find their majority of applications in sanitary pipes for plumbing applications.
+Normally they are made of Steel, Cast iron, polymers, Brass, Aluminum, Bronze, and copper materials.

 Pipe Olet Connections

-Weldolet: It’s a 900 branch connection and available for 2″ and more sizes.
-Weldolet pipe fittings are suitable for high temperature and pressure classes and widely used in the piping industry.
-Weldolets are available in two sizes; full size and reducing size.
+Weldolet: It’s a 900 branch connection and is available for 2″ and more sizes.
+Weldolet pipe fittings are suitable for high-temperature and pressure classes and are widely used in the piping industry.
+Weldolets are available in two sizes; full size and reduced size.
 However, Reducing size is the most widely used weldolet.

-Sockolet: Sockolets are also 900 branch connections but they are used to connect small-bore socket-welded piping to larger size Butt-welded Piping Header.
-Similar to weldolet, they too, come in full size and reducing size constructions.
+Sockolet: Sockolets are also 900 branch connections but they are used to connect small-bore socket-welded piping to larger-size Butt-welded Piping headers.
+Similar to weldolet, they too, come in full-size and reducing-size constructions.

-Thredolet: Threadolets are 900 pipe fitting suitable to connect small-bore threaded fittings to Buttwelding Piping Connections.
+Thredolet: Threadolets are 900 pipes fitting suitable to connect small-bore threaded fittings to Buttwelding Piping Connections.

-Piping cross is also popular as four-way pipe fitting as it consists of one inlet and three outlet connections or vice versa.
-They are not that popular in oil and gas industries and seldom used.
+A piping cross is also popular as a four-way pipe fitting as it consists of one inlet and three outlet connections or vice versa.
+They are not that popular in the oil and gas industries and are seldom used.
 They are used in fire sprinkler systems.
 In piping crosses, four piping connections meet at one common point.

 Caps and Plugs

-Caps and Plugs are pipe fittings that are used to close the piping ends.
-They cover the piping ends and provides a tight seal.
+Pipe Caps and Plugs are pipe fittings that are used to close the piping ends.
+They cover the piping ends and provide a tight seal.
 They are widely used in pipe dead ends or at future connections.